 Organise a team breakfast to welcome everyone with a word from the move team and senior leadership.
 This is another excellent opportunity for a Q&A session.
 It’s also a great chance to announce Step 9 in this office move checklist…

-9. Office move checklist – House warming party
+9. Office relocation checklist – House warming party

 This Luke Street office space isn’t short of breakout areas, which can double as spaces to host party guests.